 Obtaining a mortgage to finance the purchase of a new home or to refinance a mortgage on an existing one is a pretty straightforward process.
-First, you get in touch with a mortgage broker from MortgageDepot to have all of your questions answered by one of our knowledgeable brokers.
-After we help you complete the mortgage application, we submit it to the lender offering you the best terms, and then we all wait for the appraisal to be completed.
+First, you get in touch with one of our mortgage loan officers to have all of your questions answers.
+After the consultation and completing the necessary information we need for the mortgage application, we submit your loan to the lender offering you the best terms, and then we all wait for the appraisal to be completed.

 Depending upon where the property is located, a borrower could wait weeks for an appraisal.
 Meanwhile, the lender and everyone else involved in the transaction must wait.
-If it seems as though there must be a better way to do things, there is, and Freddie Mac is ready to try it out.
+If it seems as though there must be a better way to do things, there is, and we at MortgageDepot have lenders that will issue an appraisal waiver.

-Freddie Mac puts an end to the appraisal waiting game
+Fannie Mae and Freddie Mac put an end to the appraisal waiting game

-The folks at Freddie Mac decided to follow the lead set by Fannie Mae and bow to the realities of modern technology by waiving appraisals when there is sufficient market data available on a particular property to permit them to determine its value.
-The two government-sponsored mortgage entities use algorithms and something Freddie Mac calls an automated collateral evaluation system.
+As a mortgage broker we work with lenders that bow to the realities of modern technology by waiving appraisals when there is sufficient market data available on a particular property to permit them to determine its value.
+The two government-sponsored mortgage entities Fannie Mae and Freddie Mac use algorithms and something Freddie Mac calls an automated collateral evaluation system.

 The ACE system collects information from multiple listing services, public records and other data about homes bought and sold in a particular area and conducts an analysis.
 The result is a value estimate for the property being purchased or refinanced.